marl1m/TextMining/README.md

 #### Data Description
 The [Genius Lyrics Dataset](https://www.kaggle.com/datasets/carlosgdcj/genius-song-lyrics-with-language-information/data) contains public user and song information from the music lyric annotation website [genius](https://genius.com/).
 It includes the basic information about a song: title, artists, lyrics and genre.

+##### Notes:
-The original dataset has a total of 5 million songs.
+- The original dataset has a total of 5 million songs.
 However, in this project, less than 5% were used.
+- The data was divided a priori in two csv files: train and test datasets.
 ##

 ### Repository Description